 What makes a good ERP system?

-Of course, every company has to evaluate for itself which ERP software is good for it.
-However, some criteria have turned out to be correct and important, what makes a good ERP system.
+Of course, every company has to judge for itself which ERP software is good for it.
+However, some criteria have proven to be correct and important in determining what makes a good ERP system.

 Ssingle Source of Truth

-The basis and fundamental characteristic of a good ERP system is the central database of all mapped modules within the software.
-This feature guarantees fast and simple networking and what is often referred to in IT as a "single source of truth".
-Central data maintenance prevents redundant data maintenance efforts and transmission errors.
+The basis and fundamental feature of a good ERP system is the central database of all mapped modules within the software.
+This feature guarantees quick and easy networking and what is often referred to in IT as a "single source of truth".
+Centralised data maintenance prevents redundant effort for data maintenance and transmission errors.

 Uniform operation

-Uniformity is also at user interface advantageous.
-A uniform appearance and user guidance ensure fast and effective training and support.
-Processes that have been learned can often be used for the following processes service derive
+Uniformity is also at user interface advantage.
+After all, a standardised appearance and user guidance ensures fast and effective training and support.
+Once processes have been learnt, they can often be used for the following processes. service derive

 The ability to network

-Although ERP software tries to manage as many functions and information as possible itself, the ability to exchange data with other data sources is essential.
-It's actually the most essential feature that creates an ERP system to drive the digitalization to do in a company.
+Although ERP software endeavours to manage as many functions and information as possible itself, the ability to exchange data with other data sources is essential.
+It is actually the most essential feature that makes an ERP system the engine of digitalization to do in a company.

 In general, it is a huge challenge for most ERP software manufacturers to keep pace with constantly changing technology.
 Although there are often decades of experience in the functional processes, these also drag along historically grown technical implementation.
 Regular updating of this technical basis is therefore a constant obligation.